taisa1/minc/README.md

 # minc
-simple C compiler by Rust
+Simple C compiler by Rust, developed for the assignment of "programming language" class at the University of Tokyo.
+I implemented only src/minc_cogen.rs by myself.s Other code was provided in the class.